JBoss.orgCommunity Documentation

 Don't be fooled by the simulated annealing line in this graph.
 If you give simulated annealing only 5 minutes, it might still be better than 5 minutes of tabu search.
 That's because this simulated annealing implementation automatically determines its velocity based on the amount of time that can be spend.
 On the other hand, for the tabu search, what you see is what you'd get.

-To see how fast the scores are calculated, add CALCULATE_COUNT_PER_SECOND
+To see how fast the scores are calculated, add CALCULATE_COUNT_PER_SECOND as a

 The initial high calculate count is typical during solution initialization.
 In this example, it's far easier to calculate the score of a solution if only a handful exams have been added, in contrast to all of them.
 After those few seconds of initialization, the calculate count is relatively stable, apart from an occasional stop-the-world garbage collector disruption.

 The benchmark report automatically ranks the solvers.
-The Solver
+The Solver with rank

-: it performs best overall, but it might not
+0 is called the favorite Solver: it performs best overall, but it might not

 be the best on every problem.
-It's recommended to use that favorite Solver
+It's recommended to use that favorite Solver in

 production.